LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Methodology

-Based on this distribution, we sample the reasoning length index $m \sim \text{Categorical}(p_1, \dots, p_M)$, which explicitly dictates the number of latent tokens generated for the current step.
-During training, reasoning lengths are sampled for exploration, while inference adopts a confidence-based exit strategy.
+The reasoning length index $m \sim \texttt{Categorical}(p_1, \dots, p_M)$ is sampled to dictate the number of generated latent embeddings, facilitating exploration during rollout to discover adaptive cognitive horizons.
+During inference, the model adopts a confidence-based exit strategy for efficient execution.